BaconPlay/StreamJarCSS/README.md

 Now, remember that `!important` tag we talked about no less than a couple of minutes ago?
 We need that now.
 The background colour for the chat messages is set inline, therefore we need the `!important` tag to make sure our CSS is the style that is applied.

-There are currently 3 chat services support by StreamJar.
+There are currently 3 chat services currently supported by StreamJar.
 Beam, Twitch and Hitbox.
 Each of these can be accessed using the `[data-platform]` tag.
 Here is what you need:

 * Beam - `[data-platform='beam']`
 * Twitch - `[data-platform='twitch']`